bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/_index.md

 ### Further remarks
-Notebook Chapters and Lab Reports are simply counted - they are either present/marked as ok or not.
+Workbook Chapters and Lab Reports are simply counted - they are either present/marked as ok or not.

-2 lab reports and 3 Notebook Chapters may be handed in late.
+2 lab reports and 3 Workbook Chapters may be handed in late.

 If you are unable to work on your assignments due to circumstances you are not accountable off - e.g. falling ill or family emergencies - talk to one of us